20 km of biking/hiking trails & 3.4 km of trails for hikers onlY

 Trails for Hikers Only

-There are two loop trails for hikers only: These trails are marked with red blazes
+There are three loop trails for hikers only: These trails are marked with red blazes

 For your safety and to protect trail habitat, please always stay on the marked trails.